bezirovoviku/docx/README.md

 # Docx template generator
 This is simple template system for docx files.
-It only uses text replacement, but allows cyclical replacements and basic filters.
+It uses text replacement, allows cyclical replacements and basic filters.

 ## Usage